 Are you a perfectionist?
-And if so, does this affect how you play video games in any way?
-I’d certainly class myself as one because I have a fondness for getting things ‘just right’.
-I’ve been thinking about these questions since a brief conversation with cary from Recollections of Play in the comments on a post recently.
+And if so, does this affect how you play video games?
+I’d class myself as one because I have a fondness for getting things ‘just right’.
+I’ve been thinking about these questions since a brief conversation with cary from Recollections of Play recently.

 This article was one where I’d asked readers whether they immediately replay releases once they’ve finished them to make different choices or see alternative endings.
 This isn’t something I usually do myself.
 I might reload the last save point if it’s right near the end and won’t take too much time or effort to get to the other outcomes; but it doesn’t feel right to use the few spare hours I have to restart a story from the beginning when there are so many games waiting to be played in my library.

 Those two sides of my personality – being a perfectionist and not wanting to replay titles – don’t always exist side by side happily.
 They have a tendency to fight against each other and create a certain amount of pressure when it comes to gaming.
 There’s always that niggling fear of failure in the back of my head, along with the constant feeling that I’ve got to make it to the ‘best’ ending in a single play-through; and I’ve noticed this can impact the way I experience a title if I allow it to do so.

 For example, when you’re presented with a choice within a game, how do you approach making your decision?
 The most reasonable methods are to either consider what the character you’re playing as would be most likely to do, or think about what decision you’d make if you found yourself in a similar situation in real life.
 My natural reaction however is very analytical: I think about the possible outcomes of each available option and then select the one that’s most likely to lead to the best ending.